February 17, 2024

 ADDENDUM: Anyone for tenets?

-(Ed. note:) Verses of this unique type have continued to accumulate.
-You can view them all at one swoop if you proceed with a single click to our more encyclopedic blog "Edifying Nonsense".
-Click HERE.
+You can readily view all our verses of this type if you proceed with a single click to our more encyclopedic blog "Edifying Nonsense".
+Click HERE

 No comments: